 Trumble calls the road a matter of life or death for her and her neighbors.
 Cold Bay is only 18 air miles away, but an overland route would have to go through the refuge.
 So when a medical emergency strikes, instead of driving to Cold Bay’s big runway, King Cove residents wait for a medivac flight at their airport, where only small planes can land.
 Bad weather is common.
 Sometimes the only option is a Coast Guard helicopter.

-The Obama administration refused a land exchange offer, concluding a road degrade “irreplaceable ecological resources.”
+The Obama administration refused a land exchange offer, concluding a road would degrade “irreplaceable ecological resources.”

 But President Trump’s first Interior secretary, Ryan Zinke, announced he would approve a land exchange for the road.